 The Global Net Zero Carbon Buildings Commitment challenges businesses and organisations across the world to take advanced climate action by setting ambitious targets to eliminate operational carbon emissions from their building portfolios by 2030 in order to meet the Paris Agreement ambition of below 2 degrees of global warming.
 It was launched by WorldGBC and the We Mean Business Coalition at the Global Climate Action Summit in September 2018.
 We are proud to be part of the working group that develops and manages the Commitment.

 This is your chance to showcase your leadership and join the global movement to decarbonise the built environment.

-For companies that operate in Australia, we have developed a Fact Sheet to assist you in navigating the commitment, and detailing how Green Star will ensure your success.
+For companies that operate in Australia, we have developed a Fact Sheet to assist you in navigating the commitment and detail how Green Star will ensure your success.

-If you wish more information, contact us at the link below.
+If you would like more information, please contact us using the link below.